Stephanie Boddie

 Background

 Dr. Stephanie Clintonia Boddie joined the Baylor University faculty in 2017 as an assistant professor of Church and Community Ministries with affiliations at the Diana R. Garland School of Social Work, the George W. Truett Theological Seminary, and the School of Education.
 She is also affiliated with Baylor’s Digital Humanities program.
 Boddie is a senior affiliate at the University of Pennsylvania’s Program for Research on Religion & Urban Civil Society (PRRUCS) and the Partnership for Innovation, Cross-Sector Collaboration, Leadership, and Organization (PICCLO).
-She is a faculty associate at the Center for Social Development at Washington University in St. Louis and the Center for Equitable Family and Community Well-being at University of Michigan as well as a co-convener of the Transatlantic Roundtable on Religion and Race and professor extraordinarius at University of South Africa’s Institute for Gender Studies, and she is a 2021-2022 and 2022-2023 Villanova Church Management Fellow.
+She is a faculty associate at the Center for Social Development at Washington University in St. Louis and the Center for Equitable Family and Community Well-being at the University of Michigan as well as a co-convener of the Transatlantic Roundtable on Religion and Race and professor extraordinarius at the University of South Africa’s Institute for Gender Studies, and she is a 2021-2022 and 2022-2023 Villanova Church Management Fellow.

 Previously, Boddie served as senior consultant for the Pittsburgh Theological Seminary’s Metro-Urban Institute and taught in the seminary’s Doctorate of Ministry Urban Change program.
 She held research appointments at Carnegie Mellon University and University of Pittsburgh.
 She also served as a senior researcher at the Pew Research Center’s Forum on Religion and Public Life, as well as lead consultant for the Anne E. Casey Foundation’s Faith & Family Portfolio and on the faculty of Washington University in St. Louis.